Active-Absorbing Phase Transitions in the Parallel Minority Game: Introduction

 In this study, we explore how microscopic decision rules shape the universality class of the PMG.
 In particular, we compare instantaneous decision rules with threshold-based rules.
-Our empirical finding is that instantaneous rules map to MF-DP, while threshold rules shift the system to a distinct universality class.
+Our empirical finding is that instantaneous rules map to the expected mean field behavior, while threshold rules shift the system to a distinct universality class.
 This is consistent with earlier work on adaptive minority games, where threshold-based decision mechanisms were found to significantly alter system behavior and drive it toward different regimes~\cite{sysiaho2004adaptive}.

-The rest of the paper is organised as follows.
-In Section~\ref{sec:model} we define the model and decision rules.
-Section~\ref{sec:scaling} introduces scaling theory and presents static critical exponents.
-Section~\ref{sec:dynamics} analyzes dynamical scaling for instantaneous rules.
-Section~\ref{sec:threshold} examines threshold-induced deviations.
-Section~\ref{sec:checks} details numerical validation, and Sections~\ref{sec:discussion} and~\ref{sec:conclusions} discuss implications and conclusions.